|[View Job Specification]||[View Printable Version]|

 1) Onondaga County Personnel Department; or,

-2) any local municipal civil service agency within the State of New York
+2) Any local municipal civil service agency within the State of New York; or,

 Documentation that supports that a candidate has passed the physical agility and that it was administered according to the standards established by the MPTC (Municipal Police Training Council) must be submitted to the Onondaga County Personnel Department prior to certification for appointment.